beyarkay/masters-thesis/src/05_results.md

 Several different classification algorithms were evaluated.
 The chosen classification algorithms were selected if they are often used in the general literature on high dimensionality, multi-class, classification data.
-Additionally, we took into account their prevalence in gesture classification studies to facilitate meaningful comparisons between our research and prior work in the field.
+Additionally, the prevalence of a classification algorithm in the gesture classification literature was considered, so as to facilitate meaningful comparisons between this and prior work.

 Feed-forward Neural Networks (FFNNs) scale well as the number of classes increases (see Figure \ref{fig:05_inf_time_vs_num_classes}).
 To scale a FFNN to